cinchy-co/Documentation/data-syncs/supported-data-sync-sources/mongodb-collection-cinchy-event-triggered.md

-# MongoDB Collection (Cinchy Event Triggered)
+# MongoDB Collection (CDC Triggered)

 ## Overview

-Data changes in Cinchy (CDC) can be used to trigger a data sync from a MongoDB data source to a specified target.
+Data changes in the Cinchy Event Broker (CDC) can be used to trigger a data sync from a MongoDB data source to a specified target.
 The attributes of the CDC Event are available to use as parameters within the  Data Source Definition to narrow the scope of the request, e.g. a lookup.

 {% hint style="success" %}
 The MongoDB Collection (Cinchy Event Triggered) Source supports real-time syncs.
 {% endhint %}

-### 1.1 Considerations
+### Considerations

 Please review the following considerations before you set up your MongoDB Collection data sync source:

 * We currently only support SCRAM authentication (Mongo 4.0+).
 * Syncs are column based.
 This means that **you must flatten the MongoDB source document** prior to sync by using a projection _(See section 2: Projection (JSON Object))_.
-* The column names used in the source must match elements on the root object, with the exception of **"$"** which can be used to retrieve the full document.
+* The column names used in the source must match elements on the root object, except for **"$"** which can be used to retrieve the full document.
 * By default, MongoDB batch size is 101.
 * By default, bulk operations size is 5000.
 * Due to a conversion of doubles to decimals that occurs during the sync process, minor data losses may occur.